In-person worship services are Sunday at 10:00 am.

 Did you know that Johann Sebastian Bach was a Lutheran who composed for his church?

 Our Bible readings come from the New Revised Standard Version (NRSV), which presents the Word in vibrant modern English.

 This worship service lasts a little more than an hour.
 Some people like to dress more formally for this worship service, but you will see all styles of dress.
 Jeans and tennies?
 Shorts and sandals?
 It’s all good!

 Structure of the Service

-At all our Sunday services, worshipers will receive a tri-fold bulletin with church news, and booklet with the order of service and current events at the church.
-Most of the material you will need is in this booklet.
-Sometimes, the booklet will direct you to a song or two in one of the hymnals (sacred song books) in the pew rack.
+At all our Sunday services, worshipers will receive a program with the order of service and current events at the church.
+Most of the material you will need is in this program.

 All Sunday services follow the same pattern: God Gathers us together, and gives us his Word to teach us how to live a new life.
 God gives us a Meal to renew our spirit and remind us of his covenant with us.
 Then he Sends us out into the world to serve in his name.
 It’s a pattern Christians have used for a long time to help us feel God’s presence and to grow in his love.